 Do something your ex would hate, but that you’ve always wanted to do.
 Divorce often brings with it a newfound sense of liberation.
 One way people indulge this freedom is by doing something they couldn’t or wouldn’t do because of an ex.

-Like many of the other items on this list, what this looks like varies by personal preferences.
+Like many of the other items on this list, what this looks like varies by personal preference.
 Maybe you always wanted to travel abroad but your ex refused to leave the States.
 Or you’ve dreamed of living in a new city, but your ex wanted to stay close to family.

 Have you always thought you’d look good with a tattoo but your ex hated them?
 Now that you find yourself free from these bonds, you can indulge these urges.